 As experts in the digitization of the waste value chain, TEIMAS has had the opportunity to give voice to our project through BNEW.
 This B2B event, devised by the Consorci de la Zona Franca during the pandemic, has a transgressive format (a hybrid between virtual and physical) that in 2020 -just a few months after the confinement- was able to put thousands of companies in contact with each other.

-As CEO and founding partner of TEIMAS, Miguel Varela shared our experience and vision of waste management in a colloquium on Digital platforms that help us meet the Sustainable Development Goals and in a subsequent interview conducted by the BNEW team.
+As CEO and founding partner of TEIMAS, Miguel Varela shared our experience and vision of waste management in a colloquium on Digital Platforms that help us to meet the Sustainable Development Goals and in a subsequent interview conducted by the BNEW team.

 In reference to the application of circular economy principles in companies, Varela pointed out that “geopolitical situations such as the one we are living –with the war in Ukraine, the rise in energy prices, etc–” increasingly reinforce the importance of circular economy, based on reintegrating those resources into the economy.